CI/CD for Design: Catching AI Slop Before It Ships

 }sailop ci: Structured Output

-The sailop ci command is designed specifically for automation.
-It outputs structured JSON that other tools can consume:
+sailop ci is built for automation.
+It emits JSON that other tools consume:

 sailop ci ./src --fail-above 60 --format json{